SeanShubin/condorcet-specification/README.md

-# Secure Individual Voting Rights System
+# Sound Voting Rights System

-## Individual Voting Rights
+## Sound Voting Rights
 - You have the right to personally verify that your vote was cast or not according to your choice
 - You have the right to personally verify that your vote is accurate
 - You have the right to personally verify that your vote was tallied correctly